 Database resident connection pooling provides pooling for dedicated connections across client applications and processes.
 This feature is useful for applications that must maintain persistent connections to the database and optimize server resources, such as memory.

 Clients obtaining connections out of the database resident connection pool are persistently connected to a background process, the connection broker, instead of the dedicated servers.
 The connection broker implements the pool functionality and performs the multiplexing of inbound connections from the clients to a pool of dedicated servers with sessions.

 When a client must perform database work, the connection broker picks up a dedicated server from the pool and assigns it to the client.
 Subsequently, the client is directly connected to the dedicated server until the request is served.
 After the server finishes processing the client request, the server goes back into the pool and the connection from the client is restored to the connection broker.

-Figure 2-9 shows the process.
+The following figure shows the process.